LamininSolutions/mfsql-connector/source/procedures/spMFSetContextMenuQueue.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
+2022-04-28  LC         This procedure is being revised in the light of the new
-2020-01-07  LC         Add routine to clean up the queue 2019-12-06  LC         Create procedure
+                       task system in the VAF 2020-01-07  LC         Add routine to clean up the queue 2019-12-06  LC         Create procedure
 ==========  =========  ========================================================